mssalvatore/recipes/recipes/stuffed-shells.md

 2. Cook the shells in salted water according to the package instructions.
 Stir often to keep the shells from sticking to the bottom.
-Drain the shells when al dente and set them aside to cool.
+Drain the shells when molto al dente and set them aside to cool.

 3. Beat the eggs until smooth.